zhejianglab/PrestoZL/README.md

 accelsearch_pipeline_cu.py --pool_size 8 --directory /yourPathtoFFTfiles --zmax 50 --wmax 50 --sigma 3.0 --numharm 16 --batchsize 2
 ```
 ### De-dispersion
-To run the GPU-accelerated version of de-dispersion, you can use the command `prepsubband_cu`, other arguments are the same with the `prepsubband` used in PRESTO C. Here's an example:
+To run the GPU-accelerated version of de-dispersion, you can use the command `prepsubband_cu`, other arguments are the same with the `prepsubband` used in PRESTO.
+Here's an example:
 ```
 prepsubband_cu -nobary -numout 262144 -nsub 3280 -lodm 59.4 -dmstep 0.1 -numdms 564 -downsamp 1 -mask your_rfifind.mask -o /path/to/outputdir/withprefix /yourpathtoFITSfiles/my.fits
 ```